-learn (batch: tianshou.data.batch.Batch, batch_size: int, repeat: int, kwargs: Any) \rightarrow Dict[str, List[float]]
+learn(batch: Batch, $batch_size$: int, repeat: int, kwargs: Any) \rightarrow Dict[str, List[float]] Update policy with a given batch of data.

 Note: In order to distinguish the collecting state, updating state and testing state, you can check the policy state by self.training and self.updating.
 Please refer to States for policy for more detailed explanation.